vihara-ambegoda/3D_Power_Monitor/README.md

 A 3D Smart Power Monitor

-# 🚀 My 3D Design Project
+# 🚀 My 3D Power Monitor Project

-This is a 3D design of a smart power monitor I created using **Onshape**.
+This is a 3D design of a Smart Power Monitor I created using **Onshape**.
 This was completed as a part of my university module assignment.

 ---

-## 📸 Preview Images
+## 📸 Images

 **3D View**
 ![3D View](3d-view.jpg)